DavidLuptak/video-blog-app/README.md

 7. Videos could be sorted by categories (obtained from YouTube API).
 8. Embedded player of videos is available.
 9. Sorting of videos based on various attributes is performed.
 10. Users logged in via Google account can like the video (liking videos on YouTube) through this blog.
-[NYI]
+[NYI][postponed]
 ```

 ## Installation & Usage